Best gadgets for students 2024

 Laptop tray with fans

 Prefer to get your essays written while sitting on the sofa (or in bed, we won't judge)?
 Then this cooling tray will be a serious help.

 It holds laptops up to a width of 17 inches, and the inbuilt fans ensure that your laptop is never at risk of overheating – a genuine danger if you place it on top of your duvet.

 Conveniently, the fans in the tray are significantly quieter than what's inside your laptop, so you're not just replacing one irritating noise with another.

-There are also two USB slots on the back of the tray, meaning this gadget not only makes up for the slot it uses on your laptop to power itself, but it actually adds a USB slot to your laptop – ideal if you're trying to charge your phone, use the tray and back stuff up to a memory stick.
+There are also two USB slots on the back of the tray, meaning this gadget not only makes up for the slot it uses on your laptop to power itself, but it actually adds a USB slot to your laptop.
+This is ideal if you're trying to charge your phone, use the tray and back stuff up to a memory stick.

 Tile Mate key finder